Thiird/Thiird.github.io/src/blogs/1_embedded_systems_overview/blog.md

 The <strong>Application Specific Integrated Circuit</strong> (ASIC), is an integrated circuit that implements a fixed-purpose computer.
 When turned on, it will always execute the same computation, as it's not configurable in anyway.
 </div>

-ASICs come with significant trade-offs: high development cost and inflexibility.
-Developing an IC is very expensive, regardless of what it does, and making one for a specific use case, like ASICs are, makes it even more expensive, as the narrow markets will result in fewer units sold.
-Moreover, once manufactured, ICs cannot be changed: if there's a design error you are stuck with it.
-This is true for all ICs, but it's particularly painful for ASICs as they are, unlike CPUs, not configurable in any way.
-This makes ASICs economically viable only for markets where performance comes before cost, like military applications.
+<span tt="ASIC">ASIC</span>s come with significant trade-offs: high development cost and inflexibility.
+Developing an <span tt="IC">IC</span> is very expensive (regardless of what it does), and making one for a specific use case, makes it even more expensive, as the narrow markets will result in fewer units sold.
+Moreover, once manufactured, <span tt="IC">IC</span>s cannot be changed: if there's a design error you are stuck with it.
+This is true for all <span tt="IC">IC</span>s, but it's particularly painful for <span tt="ASIC">ASIC</span>s as they are, unlike <span tt="CPU">CPU</span>s, not configurable in any way.
+This makes <span tt="ASIC">ASIC</span>s economically viable only for markets where performance comes before cost, like military applications.

-Talking about CPUs and ASICs, we have gone from extreme flexibility and low speed, to zero flexibility and high-speed.
+Talking about <span tt="CPU">CPU</span>s and <span tt="ASIC">ASIC</span>s, we have gone from extreme flexibility and low speed, to zero flexibility and high-speed.
-What if we wanted the performance of ASICs with some computational flexibility?
-That's what FPGAs are for.
+What if we wanted the performance of <span tt="ASIC">ASIC</span>s with some computational flexibility?
+That's what <span tt="FPGA">FPGA</span>s are for.

 <div class="highlight-box">
 A <strong>Field-Programmable Gate Array</strong> (FPGA) is an integrated circuit containing an array of <a href="https://en.wikipedia.org/wiki/Logic_block" target="_blank">configurable logic blocks</a> (CLBs).
 Each block can be configured in both the <span tt="logic_block_details">logical function</span> it performs and how it connects with the other blocks.
 At startup, the FPGA loads a <a href="#fpga-software">bitstream</a> that precisely defines the function of each block and its routing, enabling virtually any digital circuit to be realized directly in hardware.